 CS:GO is unique from other esports in terms of how its competitive calendar is structured.

-While most games have a relatively defined season or a Super Bowl-like event that all teams strive to be a part of, CS:GO has an almost constant cycle of big tournaments worth paying attention to.
-There are three different leagues, frequent tournaments from all the major organizers and plenty of smaller events that have something unique or interesting to offer.
+Most games have a relatively defined season or a Super Bowl-like event that all teams strive to be a part of.
+However, CS:GO has an almost constant cycle of big tournaments worth paying attention to.
+There are three different leagues, tournaments from all the major organizers and plenty of grass roots events.

 A strong case can be made that there is, quite simply, too much quality CS:GO to follow.
 Thankfully though, there is a fairly straightforward hierarchy to CS:GO tournaments that makes it easy to parse which ones are most deserving of your time.